solarwind101/private-ip-address-inference-in-nat/README.md

 If your distro does not package libtins-dev, build it from source: https://github.com/mfontanini/libtins

 ## 1. Inferring Client Ports in Use (fast, C++)
 This is the recommended tool for step 1.
-It is a C++ reimplementation of `port-infer-main.py` and is much faster.
+It is a C++ reimplementation of `port-infer-main.py` and is much faster (takes around 8-15s to infer the vicim ports)

 ### Build
 ```bash